 Is it possible that the system provides us with enough information to diagnose unknown unknowns from a single origin?
 What’s the future of measuring the quality of microservices in production?
-Watch the full interview below to find out👇
+Listen to this episode or watch it on youtube below?

 Darko: (00:16) Hello everyone.
 Welcome to Semaphore Uncut, a show where we talk about engineering topics, products and people behind those products.
 My name is Darko Fabijan and I’m your host today.
 I’m a co-founder of Semaphore.
 Today with us we have Charity Majors who is joining us live.
 So hello Charity, nice to have you on the show.

 Darko: (00:38) Yeah.
 Please go ahead and introduce yourself.